Apply through the Common Application , unless you are in one of the groups listed at the right.

-Essay / Personal Statement.
+Essay.
 This is a required part of the application.
 Take your time writing your essay.
-Get feedback from your parents, a favorite teacher, or your guidance counselor.
+Get feedback from your parents, a favorite teacher, or your school counselor.
 Proofread it carefully.
 We want to know something about you.
-You must also submit a brief written statement with your application.
 This is an ideal opportunity to provide further information not apparent in your transcripts and other materials.

 (Note: You are not required to answer “yes” to the criminal history question if the criminal adjudication or conviction: (1) has been expunged, sealed, annulled, pardoned, destroyed, erased, impounded, or otherwise ordered by a court to be kept confidential; (2) was a first conviction for misdemeanor drunkenness, simple assault, speeding, minor traffic violations, or disturbance of the peace; or (3) any conviction of a misdemeanor where the conviction occurred more than five years prior to the date of this application, unless you were sentenced to imprisonment upon conviction of the misdemeanor, or you have been convicted of another criminal offense within the five-year period.)

-International: Applicants who are not native speakers of English are required to demonstrate their English language proficiency .
-Transfer applicants must also submit the bank statement and sponsor statement to be considered for admission.
+International: Applicants who are non-native speakers of English are required to demonstrate their English language proficiency.
+Please see the International Application Procedures .

-Avoid submitting unnecessary materials: Please do not send non-required supporting documents or items such as photographs, recordings, writing samples, awards or commendations, etc., unless requested.
-If you would like us to know about a relevant activity, talent or award, please include that information in your personal statement.
+Avoid submitting unnecessary materials: Please do not send non-required supporting documents or items such as photographs, recordings, writing samples, awards or commendations, etc..
+If you would like us to know about a relevant activity, talent or award, please include that information in your essay.

 Architecture, art, dance, and music majors should file an admission application with the Admissions Office early to facilitate the audition or portfolio review process.
-See Important Notes for Selected Majors for more information.
+See Special Requirements for Selected Majors for more information.